shakgill786/luxury-car-service/API-docs-AirBnB.md

   * Route path: /cars/:carId/bookings
   * Body: none

-* Successful Response: If you ARE NOT the owner of the spot.
+* Successful Response: If you ARE NOT the owner of the car.
   * Status Code: 200
   * Headers:
     * Content-Type: application/json